Statistical Reasoning

 Conclusion

 No matter what the statistics indicates, many people refuse to be identified as a member of a certain reference class.
 For example, when I talked to parents about the problem of lowering academic standard in American schools, many of them admitted the problem but also claimed that their children are exceptionally bright.
-"Well, 97 percent of American high school have above average academic performance!"
+Someone says, "Well, 97 percent of American high school students have above average academic performance!"
+According to the survey results of a Christian university, a large percentage of incoming freshmen rate themselves as above the average in spirituality comparing with their peers.

 Very few couples look forward to getting divorced.
 Instead, many expect to live happily together forever, and believe they belong to the 40 percent group while their next door neighbors belong to the 60 percent group.
 By talking with Mr. X and Miss Y, I may not find any evidence that they will divorce a few years later.
 Actually, every couple is subject to the law of probability, except my wife and me!